 Second, Fríhöfnin is subject to State control, as its capital is held by the Icelandic State, through Isavia, and its board of directors is elected by Isavia.
-The Authority considers that it is not relevant that Fríhöfnin is a private limited liability company and that Isavia, as a shareholder, is therefore not responsible for Fríhöfnin's general obligations, since the Icelandic State is nevertheless, through its capital holding, able to exert a decisive influence over the conduct of Fríhöfnin.
+The Authority considers that it is not relevant that Fríhöfnin is a private limited liability company and that Isavia, as a shareholder, is therefore not responsible for Fríhöfnin's general obligations, since the

+Icelandic State is nevertheless, through its capital holding, able to exert a decisive influence over the conduct of Fríhöfnin.

-Third, Fríhöfnin has exclusive rights for the retail sale of alcoholic beverages at LEAT.
-Those rights are derived from the LEAT Act, read in conjunction with the Customs Act, and have been delegated to it by Isavia, through the operating licence agreement.
-Those exclusive rights are not available to other private operators at LEAT.
-Thus, the retail rights enjoyed by Fríhöfnin at LEAT entail a closed system in which a state owned company enjoys the rights to market the product in question.
-Such a system falls under Article 16 EEA.
+Third, Fríhöfnin has exclusive rights for the retail sale of alcoholic beverages at LEAT, which are derived from the LEAT Act, read in conjunction with the Customs Act, and have been delegated to it by Isavia, through the operating licence agreement, and which are not available to other private operators.
 In that context it is of importance that Fríhöfnin does not operate under the general open licensing framework provided for in the Customs Act, but has been granted a special statutory right to operate its duty free stores and sell there, inter alia, alcoholic beverages.
-As stated above, the preparatory works to the LEAT Act provide that Article 4 of that Act confers a special statutory authorisation for Isavia to operate duty free stores within the meaning of Article 101 of the Customs Act.
-In accordance with that status, Isavia made it clear during the Tender Procedure in 2014 that the procedure would not apply to Fríhöfnin.
-Consequently, Fríhöfnin controls the supply of alcoholic beverages offered in retail sales to several million passengers at LEAT each year.69
+Consequently, Fríhöfnin controls the supply of alcoholic beverages offered in retail sales to several million passengers at LEAT each year.
+The Authority considers that the fact that the Pure Food Hall has a licence to sell Icelandic alcohol at LEAT does not affect the above conclusion.
+The Pure Food Hall derives its right to sell Icelandic alcoholic beverages from the general licensing scheme under the Customs Act and the LEAT Act and has participated in a competitive selection procedure (the Tender Procedure) in order to obtain that licence.
+The Pure Food Hall is thus in a different position from that of Fríhöfnin.
+The Authority therefore disagrees with the Icelandic Government's view that Fríhöfnin enjoys no exclusive or special rights.